We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to avoid

-• New players will struggle hard against experienced ones
+• Newbies will struggle against veterans

-Each card has a strength score, representing how much it contributes to a battle, from a strength one scout to a strength six tank division.
-Each card can only be deployed to one type of theatre – there’s no way to get your Aircraft Carriers into the battle for the skies of Europe – but you can play any card face down into any theatre, where it counts as strength two.
+Both players will draw a hand of cards from a shared deck, representing your forces.
+Each card has a strength score from one to six showing how much it contributes to a battle.
+You can only deploy each card in one type of theater – there’s no way to get your Aircraft Carriers into the battle for the skies – but you can play any card face down into any theater, where it counts as strength two.

 But the best twist is in the scoring system.
 If you think a round’s going against you, you can choose to retreat.
 You’ll surrender some points to your opponent, but the sooner you retreat, the less your opponent gets.
 When should you fold?
 When do you need to go all in?
 Can you bait your opponent into the trap you’ve set?